aryapangestu/Project_WTB-Travel/README.md

 # Project_WTB-Travel

-How to run:
-php -S localhost:8000 -t public
+Use this command to run it: php -S localhost:8000 -t public